What is a psychometric test and how do they work?

 Another important thing to bear in mind when you take your online test is whether your calculator displays your typing on the screen.
 For example scientific calculators will display what you’ve typed on a line above the main line of display.
 This is very useful when you are adding a list of numbers and you need to quickly check where you got to.
 Or if you miss-key a button this line will show you whether you need to go back one step.
 Without this feature on your calculator you will have to clear and start the calculation again – not what you need during your psychometric test.

-Psychometric test tips: during your test
+Advice for during your test

-read the instructions carefully
+Tip 5: Read the instructions carefully

 Is the question asking for one answer, the nearest answer, a list of answers in order, or the odd one out?
 The style of questions found in psychometric tests varies so make sure you read carefully the instructions each time.

-understand each question
+Tip 6: Understand each question

 Understanding the question is different from reading it.
 Perhaps read the question, think about your answer and then re-read the question to check you are about to attempt what is intended.
-During your psychometric test it is very easy under the pressure of time to dive head-first into answering a question only to find half-way through that you’ve misunderstood the question.
+During your psychometric test, it is very easy under the pressure of time to dive head-first into answering a question only to find half-way through that you’ve misunderstood the question.

-Things to look out for in psychometric test questions: - Units.
+Things to look out for in aptitude test questions: - Units.
 Does it ask for the answer in thousands, in seconds, or a different currency? - How many decimal places does the question ask for?
 Does the question ask for your answer to the nearest hundred, nearest kg, nearest £? - Do you definitely have all the information you need to answer the question or it is not possible to say?

 Most psychometric tests include answer options called distractors.
 These are wrong answers which many people mistakenly thought were correct.
-During psychometric test trials common mistakes might form these distractor options to disguise the correct answer.
+During psychometric test trials, common mistakes might form these distractor options to disguise the correct answer.
 It also means that just because you see the answer you’ve arrived at, it doesn’t necessarily mean you’re correct.
 Re-read the question and ask yourself whether you have understood it correctly.

 Careful reading of each question will help you pick up as many marks as possible during your psychometric test.

-you probably don't have time to double-check answers
+Tip 7: You probably don't have time to double-check answers

 During exams you may be used to double-checking your answers.
 Whilst this is admirable in some test scenarios, in a psychometric test the time limits are so tight that the time you spend checking an answer is probably better spent answering another next question.
 Most people don’t get to the end of their psychometric test within the time limit.

-the speed vs. accuracy debate
+Tip 8: The speed vs. accuracy debate

 Your psychometric test score is not all about how many questions you get right.
-The results of your psychometric test will include accuracy and speed ratings showing how many of the attempted questions you got right and how quickly you answered those questions.
+The results of your aptitude test will include accuracy and speed ratings showing how many of the attempted questions you got right and how quickly you answered those questions.

-learn the art of best-guess estimates
+Tip 9: Learn the art of best-guess estimates

 Most psychometric tests are multiple choice.
-However this doesn’t mean you should wildly guess answers you’re not sure of.
+However, this doesn’t mean you should wildly guess answers you’re not sure of.
 Will you get negatively marked for wrong answers?
-Probably not, however if you guess this will bring down your accuracy score and may cause the psychometric test administrator to think negatively of your risky test-taking approach.
+Probably not, however, if you guess this will bring down your accuracy score and may cause the psychometric test administrator to think negatively of your risky test-taking approach.

 Instead of guessing outright, it is sometimes possible to eliminate some of the multiple choice options using your understanding of what the answer should be.
 This is a useful technique if you’re short of time during your psychometric test.
-For example if you can see that the answer will need to be within a ball-park range, or will need to have certain units, you may be able to discount three of the five options and you are on for a 50:50 chance of getting the question right.
+For example, if you can see that the answer will need to be within a ball-park range, or will need to have certain units, you may be able to discount three of the five options and you are on for a 50:50 chance of getting the question right.
 This is different to guessing.

 Tip 10: Don't get your friends to help

-With online psychometric tests you are free to take the test from home.
+With online tests you are free to take the test from home.
 You might be tempted to think: "will anyone find out if I get someone to help with my test?"
 Psychometric test publishers are wise to this and put in place measures to detect collaboration and cheating.

 And bear in mind that employers use psychometric testing to establish your fit for a role.
 If you start a job as a result of a doctored test result, you are probably not right for the role and are likely to become unhappy or stressed, which is in nobody’s interest.

-ignore other people
+Tip 11: Ignore other people

 If your test is conducted at a test centre or at the employer’s office, you will share the room with other candidates.
 Try not to let them distract from your test performance.
 You may notice that someone has turned the page before you or that they have picked up their calculator when you think you don’t need yours.
 If you let yourself be distracted by others you will be losing time and you will not perform your best in your psychometric test.

 However, if someone is tapping their pen on the table, or sniffing loudly, or putting you off, the test administrator is there to help.
 Put up your hand and ask the test administrator to have a quiet word with the other candidate.
-Most of the time the other candidate don't realise they're doing it.
+Most of the time the other candidate doesn't realise they're doing it.

-learn the best use of rough paper
+Tip 12: Learn the best use of rough paper

-From sitting lots of psychometric tests you will get a feel for which are the key stages of a calculation which would be useful to write down, and which numbers you can just leave in your calculator.
-Also if your workings are scribbled in so much of a rush that they are meaningless, you will have to spend more time re-doing the calculation, so write down the question number next to your workings.
+From sitting lots of numerical tests you will get a feel for which are the key stages of a calculation which would be useful to write down, and which numbers you can just leave in your calculator.
+Also, if your workings are scribbled in so much of a rush that they are meaningless, you will have to spend more time re-doing the calculation, so write down the question number next to your workings.

-ask for feedback
+Tip 13: Ask for feedback

-If the company is following industry-standard best practises, they will provide all candidates with feedback after their test, even to candidate who are unsuccessful.
+If the company is following industry-standard best practises, they will provide all candidates with feedback after their test, even to candidates who are unsuccessful.
 These best practises are guided by the British Psychological Society and all psychometric test administrators should adhere to them (although they are not legally bound to).

 - how many questions you attempted and how many you got right